trungvose/effective-typescript-summary/README.md

 - JS is a duck typed and TS uses structural typing to model this.

-  - Duck typed: If you pass a function a value with all the right properties, it won't care how you made the value
+  - Duck typed: If you pass a function a value with all the right properties, it won't care how you made the value.
   - Structural typing: values assignable to your interface might have properties beyond those explicitly listed in your type declarations.
-Type are not "sealed".
+Type is not "sealed".
 [View code][chapter4-1]

 - Be aware that classes also follow structural typing rules.
 You might not have an instance of the class you expect!
 [View code][chapter4-2]
 - Use structural typing to facilitate unit testing.
 [View code][chapter4-3]